View Charles Scruppi's Obituary on Observer-Reporter.com and share memories

 He was a veteran who served in the U.S. Navy, worked as a baggage handler for many years at Delta Airlines and was Catholic by faith.
 Charles enjoyed golfing and gambling.

-He is survived by daughter Charlynn (Mike) Dzambo of Maryland; daughter Jessica (James) Nicholson; son Travis Manning; two grandchildren, Jessica (James) Nicholson and Travis Manning; great-grandson Dillon Manning; brother Raymond (Pam) Scruppi of Bulger; and sister Linda (Sergie) Sziminski of Burgettstown.
+He is survived by daughter Charlynn (Mike) Dzambo of Maryland; two grandchildren; one great-grandson; brother Raymond (Pam) Scruppi of Bulger; and sister Linda (Sergie) Sziminski of Burgettstown.

 He was preceded in death by brother David G. Scruppi on June 18, 2018, and several nieces and nephews.